-- 6.1.
-For the purposes of this section, a gift or a benefit is something offered to or received by a council official or someone personally associated with them for their personal use and enjoyment. - 6.2.
-A reference to a gift or benefit in this section does not include: - a) items with a value of \$10 or less; - b) a political donation for the purposes of the Electoral Funding Act 2018; - a gift provided to the council as part of a cultural exchange or sister-city relationship that is not converted for the personal use or enjoyment of any individual council official or someone personally associated with them; - d) benefit or facility provided by the council to an employee; - e) attendance by a council official at a work-related event or function for the purposes of performing their official duties; or - f) free or subsidised meals, beverages or refreshments provided to council officials in conjunction with the performance of their official duties such as, but not limited to: - i. the discussion of official business; - ii. work-related events such as council-sponsored or community events, training, education sessions or workshops; - iii. conferences; - iv. council functions or events; and/or - v. social functions organised by groups, such as council committees and community organisations.
+6.1.
+For the purposes of this section, a gift or a benefit is something offered to or received by a council official or someone personally associated with them for their personal use and enjoyment.

+- 6.2.
+A reference to a gift or benefit in this section does not include: - a) items with a value of \$10 or less; - b) a political donation for the purposes of the Electoral Funding Act 2018; - c) a gift provided to the council as part of a cultural exchange or sister-city relationship that is not converted for the personal use or enjoyment of any individual council official or someone personally associated with them; - d) attendance by a council official at a work-related event or function for the purposes of performing their official duties; or - e) free or subsidised meals, beverages or refreshments provided to council officials in conjunction with the performance of their official duties such as, but not limited to: - i. the discussion of official business; - ii. work-related events such as council-sponsored or community events, training, education sessions or workshops; - iii. conferences; - iv. council functions or events; and/or - v. social functions organised by groups, such as council committees and community organisations.